Wood, 4 relievers help Giants 3-hit Marlins in 1-0 win

 TRAINER’S ROOM

-Giants: C Buster Posey (bruised left elbow) had some swelling less than 24 hours after being hit by a pitch from Sandy Alcantara.
+Giants: C Buster Posey (bruised left elbow) had some swelling less than 24 hours after being hit by a pitch from Sandy Alcantara, but it was better after the game, Kapler said.
 X-rays were negative.

-Marlins: CF Starling Marte was batting with a 1-1 count and two out in the ninth when he left the field accompanied by a trainer.
-There was no immediate word regarding any injury.
-Jorge Alfaro replaced Marte and grounded out to end the game.

 RETURNING TO PHILLY

-The Giants begin a three-game series Monday in Philadelphia, where their manager, Gabe Kapler, was fired in 2019 after two seasons with the Phillies.
+The Giants begin a three-game series Monday in Philadelphia where Kapler was fired in 2019 after two seasons with the Phillies.

 “I did the best job I could every day,” Kapler said.
 “It didn’t work out.
 We didn’t win enough.
 That ultimately is the bottom line.”